 But before I get into the topics, I want to make sure I set the right expectations with you:

 - This is not a typical “how to start a blog” post.
 Even though I could write those steps in my sleep, that’s not what TMV is about.
-Plus there’s plenty of that kind of content online.
+Plus there’s plenty of that kind of content online, the best in my opinion is Fizzle’s, Start a Blog That Matters course.
 Ironically, I believe this post addresses the hardest part about starting any blog by addressing the question, “what am I going to blog about?”

 - How I define blogging goes beyond the format of writing and photography.
 Blogging could mean any form of online publishing, be it a YouTube channel, a Podcast or a killer Instagram account.
 We all create and consume content in different ways, so please be open to the format as you plan your vegan content.